 Additional Boat Camera System Equipment

 In addition to the above live video display systems, here is some additional camera system equipment that marine technicians and boat builders source from CCTV Camera Pros.

-IP68 weatherproof rates cameras are very popular for boat and Yacht installation because of the extra high moisture rating.
-IP68 rated cameras withstand dust, dirt and sand, and are resistant to water submersion up to a maximum depth of 1.5m for up to thirty minutes.
+IP68 weatherproof rated cameras are very popular for boat and Yacht installation because of the extra high moisture rating.
+IP68 security cameras withstand dust, dirt and sand, and are resistant to water submersion up to a maximum depth of 1.5m for up to thirty minutes.
 We have the following IP68 rated analog CCTV cameras and HD security cameras available that work with our video multiplexers.

 Siamese cable is used to run both video and power to / from cameras.
 Our

 pre-made HD security camera cable works with all BNC / coax type cameras including analog CVBS (NTSC / PAL), AHD, HD-TVI, HD-CVI, and HD-SDI.
 Spools of RG59 Siamese cable can be cut to any length that you require.

 If you are installing more than a few cameras, you probably want to use a

 multi-camera power supply box instead of individual power supplies.
 We have 12V DC and 24VAC power supply boxes available.